 If you plan to travel by train in Malaysia you will be using the services of KTMB Malaysia Railways (Keretapi Tanah Melayu Berhad or just KTM for short) who operate train services in Peninsular Malaysia.

-You can travel on KTM trains from Padang Besar on the border with Thailand, all the way down on the North - South Line to Johor Bahru (JB Sentral), where you can continue by train over the Causeway into Singapore on the Shuttle Trains.
+You can travel on KTM trains from Padang Besar on the border with Thailand, all the way down on the North-South Line (West Coast Line) to Johor Bahru (JB Sentral), where you can continue by train over the Causeway into Singapore on the Shuttle Trains.

 Train services in Malaysia also run across the country from Gemas in the south along the Jungle Railway Line up to Tumpat in the very north-east of the country.